SabrinaFiore/Awwwards-academy/README.md

 # Awwwards-academy

-### This Application is designed to to combine the webGL and HTML worlds.
+### This Application is designed to combine the webGL and HTML worlds.

 Tasks